NuGet/Home/designs/NuGet-ClientCertificates.md

 - `-Check` one of `true|false` - Indicates that certificate existence must be checked before add action.
 If the certificate is not found it will not be added.
 Default value is `false`.
 Simplified form `-Check` with out value equals to `-Check true`.

-- `-Name` `string` - Required option for client certificate identification.
-If certificate with same name exist it will be updated.
+- `-PackageSource` `string` - Required option.
+Determines to which package source client certificate will be applied to.
+If there are any existing client certificate configuration which points to specified source command will fail.

 - `-Path` `string` - Path to certificate file added to a file client certificate source.

-- `-TargetSource` `string` - Required semicolon separated option to specify NuGet sources on which client certificate will be applied.

 - `-Password` `string` - Password for the certificate, if needed.
 This option can be used to specify the password for the certificate.
 Available only for from file source types.